Introduction: Paper Mache With Flour

 Some people also like to put about a tablespoon of salt or a few drops of oil of cinnamon or cloves in their flour paste because these help prevent rot.
 There is no harm in doing this, and the clove or cinnamon oil will make your project smell like the holidays, but as long as you let your paper dry completely, you don't really need to add anything special.

-Try to keep it in a place where the temperatures don't fluctuate too much.
+when you are using a balloon as an armature, try to dry it in a place where the temperatures don't fluctuate too much.
 Expanding and contracting air can cause the paper to crack around the balloon as it changes size.
 If you've put at least 3 layers of paper on your balloon, this shouldn't be a problem, but less than that, and things like this can happen.

 If your paper does crack, you might be able to repair it with a few new strips of paper, but the expanding balloon can actually distort the shape of the paper like mine did, it which case, it's kind of ruined :/